 As part of the CMHA-CEI quality improvement efforts, a consumer satisfaction survey is administered annually to persons who are receiving services.
 The purpose of this survey is to help the agency gauge the level of satisfaction among consumers who are currently receiving services and determine ways to improve practices to better serve consumers.
-The results of the survey help to measure the quality of CMHA-CEI services and the evaluation report summarizes the levels of satisfaction consumers have with their services.
+The results of the survey help measure the quality of CMHA-CEI services and the evaluation report summarizes the levels of satisfaction consumers have with their services.

-In 2022, the Youth Services Survey (YSS) and Mental Health Statistics Improvement Program (MHSIP) survey were administered to a random selection of CMHA-CEI Consumers.
+In 2023, the Youth Services Survey (YSS) and Mental Health Statistics Improvement Program (MHSIP) survey were distributed to all CMHA-CEI consumers who were receiving services within the reporting period.
 While the CMHSPs in the region are responsible for administering the survey, the PIHP collects and maintains the data and survey findings.
 Results of recent satisfaction survey efforts can be found in the attached QIP Report from FY22.